-Research Design: distinguish between the main design approaches that may be used to conduct research, and to understand when and why to use them.
-A select number of research methods are presented with opportunities to practice some methods.
+- Research Design: distinguish between the main design approaches that may be used to conduct research, and to understand when and why to use them.
+A select number of specific research methods for primary data collection are presented and practiced.
 It should be noted the universe of potential methods for a Carbon Management dissertation is vast.
 We cannot possibly cover them all, but those included in the course have been typical of those used by previous Carbon Masters.

-Communication: tell a story in a compelling and robust manner that engages the target audience.
-Weekly Tutorials are used as opportunities to develop and communicate our ideas.
+- Communication: tell a story in a compelling and robust manner that engages the target audience, a skill integral to generating impact.
+Weekly Tutorials are used as opportunity to undertake hands-on exercises to develop and communicate our ideas.

-Analysis: critically analyse and synthesise literature, conducting and writing review and research reports.
-Fundamental and more advanced statistical data analysis tools and techniques will also be available, to provide a basis for more comprehensive future self-study.
+- Analysis: critically analyse and synthesise literature, conducting and writing review and research reports.
+Fundamental and more advanced statistical data analysis tools and techniques will also feature, to provide a basis for more comprehensive future self-study.